Italian Stromboli

 • Extra Sauce: Serve extra marinara sauce on the side in a small bowl for dipping.

-• Fresh Herbs: Top with fresh parsley and fresh basil to give a kick of flavor.
+• Fresh Herbs: Top with fresh parsley and basil to give your stromboli a kick of flavor.
+You can also add pizza seasoning or red pepper flakes to the stromboli before baking.

-• Variation tip: Make a veggie stromboli and fill with your favorite vegetables such as spinach, mushrooms and broccoli.
+• Vegetables: Make a meatless stromboli and fill with your favorite vegetables such as spinach, mushrooms, and broccoli.

-• Alternate ingredient: Make a hot wing stromboli with chicken, cheese and hot wing sauce.
+• Hot Chicken Stromboli: Make a hot wing stromboli with chicken, cheese, and hot wing sauce.

 Estimated Nutritional Information